Skip to content

 FROM bundle GROUP BY region;

 Your team wants the data you've been cleaning.
-Email a CSV?
-Stale by Friday.
-Run the pipeline yourself?
-Every time.
-Stand up a database?
-That's a quarter of work.
+Email a CSV and it's stale by Friday.
+Re-run the pipeline yourself, every time.
+Stand up a database, and that's a quarter of work.

 Share a dataset